 Look here to discover all the upcoming social events at the Tithe Barn

-The Tithe Barn is the perfect place for community events, private or corporate functions, music, dancing, celebrations and weddings.
+The Tithe Barn is the perfect place for community events, private or corporate functions, music, dancing, celebrations and more.
 For regular hire or one off functions, the Barn caters for groups from 5 to 120.

 With over 500 years of history the Tithe Barn has many a tale to tell.